sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 Thanks to the monadic flow, we don't have to think about passing the current state again and again.
 We just act as if it was "given" and keep on writing our code without boilerplate.

 It's important to be aware of the `Applicative`, `MonadError`, `SemigroupK` implications, because they provide great features around `State` to combine them and to handle errors.
-Always think which monad is contained inside the `State`, that will determine which "power" your `State` offers.
+Always think which monad is contained inside the `State`, that will determine which "power" our `State` offers.